fieldtrip/website/tutorial/stats/mvpa_light.md

 ## Classification in the 0.5-0.7 s interval

 We will use **[ft_timelockstatistics](/reference/ft_timelockstatistics)** to determine the classification accuracy between the three classes FIC, FC, and IC.
-As features, the average activity in each MEG channel in the the 0.5-0.7 s interval is used.
+As features, the average activity in each MEG channel in the 0.5-0.7 s interval is used.
 In each trial, this yields 149 features for the classifier, one feature per MEG channel.
 Let us first determine the number of trials in each class:

     nFIC = numel(dataFIC_LP.trial);
     nFC = numel(dataFC_LP.trial);